peterlukeryan/clue_570/README.md

 # Clue Bluffing Study

-Project for CSC 570-- Rodrigo Canaan-- Cal Poly
+Project for CSC 570-- Rodrigo Canaan-- Cal Poly.
+Special thanks to OpenAI's Gymnasium docs for tutorials on implementing RL agents, as well as David and Kyle Hansen for their work on the theoritcal soundness of bluffing in Clue.
 This repository contains a Clue simulation.
 We employ reinforcement learning techniques to analyze the strategy of bluffing.